-Families wishing to withdrawal from class must do so before the registration deadline for each semester (typically the first day of classes).
+Families wishing to withdrawal from class must do so before the first day of classes.
 Families are responsible for class attendance.
-Non-attendance does not constitute a withdrawal and all tuition fees are forfeited if the school office is not informed of your withdrawal before the registration deadline.
+Non-attendance does not constitute a withdrawal and all tuition fees are forfeited if the school office is not informed of your withdrawal before the first class meeting.
 If circumstances necessitate withdrawal from class, please call the school office.

 Late registration will be handled on a case by case basis.

 Please feel comfortable to nurse your child in class, but we ask that you not bring food or drink into classrooms.